 Filing your initiative petition

 Initiative petitions must be filed in print.
-We also recommend filing them electronically for ease of distribution and publishing to Mass.gov.
+We recommend also sending them electronically for ease of distribution and publication.

 Filing initiative petitions in print